 Competency-based education (CBE) is a method of education and training that gives people the flexibility to learn at a pace that suits them.
 It can respond in more agile ways to different learning abilities.
-Plus, it can enhance learning and career outcomes by individualising experiences.
+Plus, it can enhance learning and career outcomes by individualizing experiences.

 CBE is making impacts at all levels.
 Schools are leveraging CBE to equip graduates with skills they can put to work in the next stage of their journey—whether they’re pursuing further education or starting their careers.
-Organisations are also turning to CBE to foster professional development and training that are tied to real business needs and outcomes.
+Organizations are also turning to CBE to foster professional development and training that are tied to real business needs and outcomes.

 This article will provide an in-depth look at CBE and the benefits and challenges that can come with implementing it and explain how pairing technology with key competencies can enhance outcomes for educators and learners alike.

 What Is CBE?

 CBE is a model that concentrates on learning outcomes rather than time spent in class.
 Some people may move through the content quickly.
 Others will take time to let the material sink in.
 Whatever route they take, a CBE approach lets them focus on what they need to learn and advance only when they’re ready and can demonstrate a thorough understanding of the topic at hand.

 Initially, CBE emerged as a reaction to concerns that students weren’t being taught the skills they would need in life after school.
 The view was that educators could better judge a student’s success in the real world based on what competencies they could show versus how long they’d spent in class.
 Today, it’s used in a variety of environments—from traditional classrooms to blended and online ones.

 Though CBE is gaining popularity, there isn’t yet a uniform way in which it’s implemented.